networkit/networkit/networkit/cpp/io/NetworkitBinaryGraph.md

 --------------------
 ```
 uint64_t offset[chunks-1]: Offset of the file where the weights are
+    - v5 stores `offset` entries with the chunk metadata table width from the features field
 Depending on the type of weights:
  - unsigned/signed weights: varint data [...]: Varint encoded weight lists
  - double weights: double data [...]: Weight lists as doubles
  - float weights: float data [...]: Weight lists as floats
+ - fixed-width integer weights: integer data [...]: Weight lists stored with the edge-weight type width from the features field
 ```
 Weight transpose
 --------------------
 ```
 uint64_t offset[chunks-1]: Offset of the file where the transposed weights are
+    - v5 stores `offset` entries with the chunk metadata table width from the features field
 Depending on the type of weights:
  - unsigned/signed weights: varint data [...]: Varint encoded weight lists
  - double weights: double data [...]: Weight lists as doubles
  - float weights: float data [...]: Weight lists as floats
+ - fixed-width integer weights: integer data [...]: Weight lists stored with the edge-weight type width from the features field
 ```
 Index lists
 --------------------
 ```
 uint64_t offset[chunks-1]: Offset of the file where the indices are
+    - v5 stores `offset` entries with the chunk metadata table width from the features field
 varint data [...]: Varint encoded weight lists
 ```
 Index transpose
 --------------------
 ```
 uint64_t offset[chunks-1]: Offset of the file where the transposed indices are:
+    - v5 stores `offset` entries with the chunk metadata table width from the features field
 varint data [...]: Varint encoded index lists
 ```